tastyigniter/ti-ext-eventrules/README.md

+# This extension has been renamed to [Automation extension](https://github.com/tastyigniter/ti-ext-automation) and is no longer supported.

 ## Event Rules and Actions for TastyIgniter

 This extension allows admins to configure event rule actions to be triggered when certain events happen in TastyIgniter.